yoterel/STORM-Net/README.md

 The file [main.py](CapCalibrator/main.py) is the entry point of the application.
 In the most common use case, this script expects a path to a video file to be analyzed and a "template" model file discussed above.

-`python main.py path_to_video_file path_to_template_file --mode manual`\
 `python main.py path_to_video_file path_to_template_file --mode semi-auto`\
 `python main.py path_to_video_file path_to_template_file --mode auto`

-The mode "manual" indicates to the application that the user wants to annotate the video manually using the GUI.
-This is recommended for first time users so they can familiarize themselvse with the application.

-The mode "semi-auto" indicates to the application that the user wants it to automatically annotate the video, but also to observe annotation results and to correct them if needed using the GUI.
+The mode "semi-auto" indicates to the application that the user wants to use the GUI and supervise the process of annotation and calibration and to correct it if needed.
 This is recommended when possible.
+Note the GUI contains other useful functions such as viewing a template model and finetunning the neural networks.

 The mode "auto" indicates to the application that the user wants it to automatically annotate the video without any supervision.
 This is recommended for live sessions and when the system was oberved to perform well with a certain template model.